grueni75/GeoDiscoverer/README.md

 be adapted to run it on a different platform.
 It currently supports Linux and Android as a platform.

+## Cloning the repro

+Ensure that you use ssh transport to allow uploads to the repro.
+The repro uses some sub modules that need to be initialized first.
+See below necessary commands:

+1. git clone git@github.com:grueni75/GeoDiscoverer
+2. git submodule update --init --recursive

 ## Installation

 The source code is structured as follows: